Analysis | When health officials say what they really think about the coronavirus and Trump

 During an appearance on CNN, Collins was shown images of a largely maskless crowd at a rally for President Trump in Michigan.
-While those before him have said things to the effect of “We should follow the guidelines” and “I don’t know if that’s a good idea,” Collins was blunter — and uncharacteristically so.
+While those before him have said things to the effect of, “We should follow the guidelines” and “I don’t know if that’s a good idea,” Collins was blunter — and uncharacteristically so.

 “How did we get here?”
 Collins began.
-“Imagine you were an alien who landed on Planet Earth, and you saw that our planet was afflicted by an infectious-disease and that masks were an effective way to prevent the spread.
+“Imagine you were an alien who landed on planet Earth, and you saw that our planet was afflicted by an infectious-disease and that masks were an effective way to prevent the spread.
 And yet, when you went around, you saw some people not wearing them and some people wearing them.”

 He added: “And you tried to figure out why, and it turned out it was their political party.
 And you would scratch your head and think, ‘This is just not a planet that has much promise for the future’ — if something that is so straightforward can somehow get twisted into decision-making that really makes no sense.”

-Collins didn’t invoke Trump personally, but it was evident that he felt this was all a bad idea — and even, very logically, how he’d hope Trump would do something more to prevent such a scene.
+Collins didn’t invoke Trump personally, but it was evident that he felt this was all a bad idea — and even, very logically, how he would hope Trump would do something more to prevent such a scene.

 Trump has simply refused to.
 In addition to continuing to hold the kinds of rallies health officials have warned against, the president has shed his briefly more pronounced advocacy for masks.
-After spending months declining to urge people to wear them, suggesting they might actually be counterproductive, and even ridiculing his 2020 Democratic opponent, Joe Biden, for how he looked in one, Trump briefly reversed course and said wearing a mask was “patriotic.”
+After spending months declining to urge people to wear them, suggesting they might be counterproductive, and even ridiculing his 2020 Democratic opponent, Joe Biden, for how he looked in one, Trump briefly reversed course and said wearing a mask was “patriotic.”

 Trump at the time was facing pressure from fellow Republicans encountering outbreak in their own states — with many of them more directly urging masks and some of them decrying the politicization of them.
 He even allowed himself to be seen wearing one for the first time.

 But it was short-lived.
-Trump soon reverted to his previously hands-off stance on masks.
+Trump soon reverted to his previous stance on masks.
 His rallies have sometimes offered them, but not required them, with few partaking.
-And as thousands of maskless supporters stare back at him, he’s done virtually nothing to persuade them.
+And as thousands of maskless supporters stare back at him, he has done virtually nothing to persuade them.
 Collins clearly wishes Trump would use his bully pulpit on this, if not scrap the rallies entirely.

 While the health officials around Trump have generally tried to square their very different advice with Trump’s and have insisted there is little discord inside the administration, sometimes their words and actions suggest otherwise.